Drey Wright

-The son of former Ipswich Town and Southampton midfielder Jermaine Wright, Wright progressed through the Academy at Colchester United, before he made his first-team debut in 2012.
+The son of former Ipswich Town and Southampton midfielder Jermaine Wright, Wright progressed through the Academy at Colchester United before he made his first-team debut in 2012.
 He made over 150 career appearances for Colchester before leaving to join St Johnstone in May 2018.
-After two seasons with Hibernian, Wright returned to St Johnstone in 2022.
+After two seasons with Hibernian, Wright returned to St Johnstone in 2022 for another 3 seasons.

 Career

 Colchester United

 Born in Greenwich, London, Wright is the son of former Ipswich Town and Southampton midfielder Jermaine Wright, and brother to fellow footballer Diaz Wright.
 A rapid winger who progressed through the Academy at Colchester United, Wright featured for the Colchester first-team in the 2011–12 pre-season campaign, scoring in a 6–2 friendly win over Whitton United on 27 July 2011 for a youthful U's side.
-Through the season, he mostly featured for the youth and reserve sides, alongside appearances in the Essex Senior Cup.
+He mostly featured for the youth and reserve sides throughout the season, alongside appearances in the Essex Senior Cup.
 He netted in their 4–0 semi-final win against Concord Rangers on 23 February 2012 to earn a place in the final.
 He featured in the final held against Canvey Island on 17 April, a game in which Colchester were defeated 1–0.
-He then scored in the reserve sides penultimate game of the campaign on 24 April in a 2–1 win against Oxford United, and despite a defeat to Luton Town in the final game, he helped the side claim the last-ever Football Combination North Division title on 1 May.
+He then scored in the reserve side's penultimate game of the campaign on 24 April in a 2–1 win against Oxford United.
+Despite a defeat to Luton Town in the final game, he helped the side claim the last-ever Football Combination North Division title on 1 May.